 How much is your Salesforce data worth to you?

-If you’re like many companies, your CRM data is some of the most valuable data you hold.
+If you’re like many companies, your CRM data is some of the most valuable data you possess.
 Without it, your Salesforce cannot do its job.
-A long term Salesforce outage could end up costing your company millions of dollars.
-That’s why it’s a good idea to follow Salesforce.com’s recommendation and back up your Salesforce data.
+A long-term Salesforce outage could end up costing your company millions of dollars.
+That’s why it’s a good idea to follow Salesforce.com’s recommendation and seek third-party tools for your Salesforce backup.